 You will be spoilt for choice when wining and dining in Brisbane.
 Try Felon’s Brewing Co., located right under Story Bridge at the Howard Smith Wharves.
 Make sure to visit Eat Street Northshore, which is one of Brisbane’s hottest foodie destinations.
 Built from 180 repurposed shipping containers on a disused historic wharf, it features over 70 traders, including 5 themed bars and micro restaurants.
 The delicious dishes and treats cover six continents, including Asia, Australia, Europe, North America and South America.

 Tip: When looking for tours for ourselves, I found that Klook was sometimes a bit cheaper as they were offering discounts on some tours and experiences.
-Check here on Klook and either book with them or use the price guarantee with GYG.
+Check here on Klook and either book with them or use the price guarantee with GYG or Viator.

 Accommodation: There are so many amazing hotels and apartments to choose from in Brisbane, but these are my favourites: The Inchcolm by Ovolo, Art Series – The Fantauzzo, W Brisbane, Arise Ivy and Eve, Emporium Hotel South Bank, Hyatt Regency Brisbane and Meriton Suites Herschel Street.